vaxherra/DEND-Capstone/README.md

 - design a **flexible data model** that could potentially accomodate new sources of information and help with analytical querying.
 This means standardizing date formats, selecting relevant date types for columns, discarding redundant columns, etc...

-TODO: remove

-- `GoldsteinScale`  an approximation of the stability of a location over time.
-- `NumMentions` Identify importance of an event: over time analysis:
-	- diminishing events
-	- emerging events
-	- with `AvgTone`: positive and negative

-- geographic region selected by latitude and longitude
--
 ## 4. Data pipelines

 In order to run Airflow data pipelines, switch to `/airflow` folder from the main repository, and export environmental variable `export AIRFLOW_HOME=$(pwd)`, then it is possible to start the scheduler by running `airflow scheduler` and/or a webserver on a `8080` port: `airflow webserver -p 8080`.